The Government says Skills England will diagnose and address the UK’s most prominent skills gaps. But how will it affect employers?

 One of the main ‘mismatches’ the report flags is between employer needs and digital skills.
 It calls out that less than half (41%)(opens new window) of the UK’s adult workforce are able to perform all 20 tasks deemed essential digital skills for work.
 These include everyday workplace skills such as communicating using digital platforms and accessing tax information digitally.

 While skills shortages aren’t limited to digital roles, they represent a large gap.
-According to the Government’s latest Employer Skills Survey, vacancies are more likely to be due to skills shortages for digital roles (81%)(opens new window) than across all occupations (63%).
+According to a Government Employer Skills Survey, vacancies are more likely to be due to skills shortages for digital roles (81%)(opens new window) than across all occupations (63%).

 Skills England will use these findings to inform changes to the existing skills system.
 It plans to bring together different partners to match skills supply to demand and build a more coherent approach to training.